November 6, 2025

 Thingiverse

-Thingiverse is arguably the world’s largest 3D printing community and an intrinsic part of MakerBot.
+Thingiverse is arguably the world’s largest and most popular 3D model repository and an intrinsic part of MakerBot.
 It is basically a design community for discovering, making, and sharing 3D printable things.

 Topology Optimisation